The average cost of an estate clean-out is $1,250

-Estate clean-out costs run the gamut from $50 to $6,000 or more, depending on the type of service you need.
+Estate clean-out costs run from $50 to $6,000 or more, depending on the type of service you need.
 The most common estate clean-out services include sorting estate paperwork, identifying assets, removing junk, and selling or donating unwanted items.
-Additional fees include junk removal costs, which run between $400 and $800 for a full truckload.
+Additional fees include junk removal costs, which run between $60 and $700.

 Estate Clean-Out Service | Average Price |